MileHacker Logo

 Cultural and Historical Context

 Daegu cuisine is characterized by savory, spicy, and filling flavors.
-This profile mirrors the city's famously hot summers, which historically led to a preference for invigorating, spice-laden foods.
+This profile mirrors the city's famously hot summers, which historically led to a a liking for invigorating, spice-laden foods.

 The region's agricultural traditions, specifically apple cultivation, contributed to some dishes incorporating a touch of sweetness.
 The textile industry also supported a practical, hearty cuisine for laborers.